hoskillua/DrawSVG/README.md

 When you are done, you should be able to correctly draw the tests in `/alpha`.

-#### Task 9: Draw Something!!!
+# Draw Something!!!

-Now that you have implemented a few basic features of the SVG format, it is time to get creative and draw something!
+_Below are the instrusctions for rendering your own SVG art in this application._

 You can create an SVG file in popular design tools like Adobe Illustrator or Inkscape and export SVG files, or use a variety of editors online.
 Since an SVG file is just an XML file, you could even use a text editor or write a script to generate the text!